-NOTES: For this (or virtually any) scenario to work, there are a couple of caveats I think one has to accept.
+My version of "early" canon.
+For this (or virtually any) scenario to work, there are a couple of caveats I think one has to accept.
 One, any dates (or references to dates) in "The Bells of St Mary's" are erroneous.
 Period.
 Two, Stockwell was concerned only with the team's military record, and thus didn't care about the obvious discrepancies in their vital statistics - ie, DOBs are wrong.
-Third, when anyone talks of "10 years ago" or "15 years ago", they are generalizing the actual time period.
-For example, in "Recipe for Heavy Bread", they speak of the POW camp occurring "ten years ago", which would mean it happened in 1973.
+Third, mentions of "10 years ago" or "15 years ago" are generalizing.
+For example, in "Recipe for Heavy Bread", they note the POW camp was "ten years ago", or occuring in 1973.
 Twelve years would work.

-Hannibal's rank of colonel also causes great problems.
+Hannibal's rank of colonel also causes problems.
 Even the commander of the Fifth Special Forces in Vietnam was never higher than a lieutenant colonel.
-Also, the highest ranking officer I have found in the field was captain.
-I have taken advantage of the fact Project Delta, and Special Forces in general, were given more leeway in terms of how they operated.
+The highest ranking officer I have found in the field was captain.
+I have taken advantage of the fact Project Delta, and Special Forces in general, were given more leeway in terms of operations.
 However, Hannibal does not take part in nearly as many actual missions as it would seem in the show.
-Hopefully, I have adequately compensated for that.
+Hopefully, I have compensated for that.

-So, if one accepts those three premises, all other references to the team's history made during the show mesh, not only with each other, but with actual historical events.
-So that is what I have done.
-If there are any military historians out there who spot blatant problems, feel free to let me know so I can see if I can work through them.
-That goes for details in the shows that I may have missed as well.
-After hours of studying military records and the DVDs, it wouldn't surprise me a bit to have missed something major.
+So, if one accepts those premises, all other references to the team's history made during the show mesh, not only with each other, but with actual historical events.
+If there are blatant problems spotted, feel free to let me know so I can see if I can work through them.